cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   HtoVSC[getCurrentHeight() + 1] = HtoVSC[getCurrentHeight()]
 }
 ```
+- **Caller**
-- Initiator:
+  - The ABCI application.
-  - ABCI.
+- **Trigger Event**
+  - A `BeginBlock` message is received from the consensus engine; `BeginBlock` messages are sent once per block.
 - **Precondition**
-  - An `BeginBlock` message is received from the consensus engine.
+  - True.
 - **Postcondition**
-  - `HtoVSC` for the subsequent block is set to the same VSC ID as the current block.
+  - `HtoVSC` for the subsequent block height is set to the same VSC ID as the current block height.
 - **Error Condition**
   - None.